bpmb82/trust_ip/README.md

 ## Environment variables

-One or both of the below environment variables should be present, otherwise, every request will be denied.
+One or both of the below environment variables should be present.

 ### WHITELIST
 Takes a comma separated string (no spaces) as a list of IP's to allow access to